 - Set them if necessary.
-If you do not need to set any printing effects, go to step 5. - Contents displayed on the screen vary depending on the printer. - Select the option, then press < (ET) >. - Select the desired printing effect, then press < (SET) >. - If the <≣> icon is displayed brightly next to < DISP >, you can also adjust the printing effect (p.248).
+If you do not need to set any printing effects, go to step 5. - Contents displayed on the screen vary depending on the printer. - Select the option, then press <@>>. - Select the desired printing effect, then press < (SET) >. - If the <=> icon is displayed brightly next to < DISP >, you can also adjust the printing effect (p.246).

-Printing Effect Description Prints with the printer's standard colors.
-The image's Exif dis used to make automatic corrections. ⊘ Off No automatic correction is applied.
-Prints with higher saturation to produce more vivid blues and gree ► NR Image noise is reduced before printing.
+Printing Effect Description TM On Prints with the printer's standard colors.
+The image's Exif data is used to make automatic corrections. ⊘ Off No automatic correction is applied. ⊘ Vivid Prints with higher saturation to produce more vivid blues and greens.
+NR Image noise is reduced before printing.
 B/W B/W Prints in black-and-white with true blacks.
 B/W Cool tone Prints in black-and-white with cool, bluish blacks.
-B/W Warm tone Prints in black-and-white with warm, yellowish blacks.
-Prints the image in the actual colors and contrast.
-No automat color adjustments are applied. ▲ Natural M Printing characteristics are the same as the "Natural" setting.
-However, this setting enables finer printing adjustments than with "Natural".
-Printing differs depending on the printer.
-For details, refer to printer's instruction manual.
+B/W Warm tone Prints in black-and-white with warm, yellowish blacks. △ Natural Prints the image in the actual colors and contrast.
+No automatic color adjustments are applied.
+Printing characteristics are the same as the "Natural" setting However, this setting enables finer printing adjustments that with "Natural".
+Default Printing differs depending on the printer.
+For details, refer to the printer's instruction manual.

 When you change the printing effects, changes are reflected in the image displayed on the upper left of the screen.
 Note that the printed image may look slightly different from the displayed image, which is only an approximation.
-This also applies to [Brightness] and [Adjust levels] on page 248.
+This also applies to [Brightness] and [Adjust levels] on page 246.